gathering/gondulapi-techo/README.md

 - Normalize UUIDs from path/query params before comparing in database to avoid missing a match due to case sensitivity for something insensitive.
 - Create permanent access tokens through API.
 - Remove temporary, custom endpoints (`/custom/track-stations/` and `/custom/station-tasks-tests/`).
+- Make usae of `_id` in DB and JSON fields more consistend.
+And `-id` in query params.

 ### Desirable Changes from 2021